iLib-js/ilib-mono-webos/.changeset/moody-boxes-admire.md

 "ilib-loctool-webos-c": patch
 ---

-Update the examples to use the new option `translationDir` instead of the deprecated option `xliffDir`.
+Updated the examples to use the new option `translationDir` instead of the deprecated option `xliffDir`.